Rock n’ Roll icon Jerry Lee Lewis dies at 87

-MEMPHIS, Tenn. — Jerry Lee Lewis, the last surviving member of the Million-Dollar Quartet at Sun Studio, has passed away at the age of 87, his publicist confirmed Friday.
+MEMPHIS, Tenn.
+(WREG) — Jerry Lee Lewis, the last surviving member of the Million-Dollar Quartet at Sun Studio in Memphis, has died at the age of 87, his publicist confirmed Friday.

-The music world is mourning the loss of a Mid-South man being called one of the greatest entertainers and piano players ever.
-For decades, Jerry Lee Lewis was known to fans simply as The Killer for his songs and the way he rattled the ivory.
+Called one of the greatest entertainers and piano players ever, Lewis was known for decades to fans as The Killer for his songs and the way he rattled the ivory.
 It was a musical ability that he knew was a gift.

-Friends and fans say nobody played the piano like Jerry Lee.
-Even as a kid, his piano teacher found that out the hard way when Jerry Lee gave him a lesson on how music should be played.

 Hit records lined the walls of his home in Nesbit, Mississippi, but he continued touring and electrifying audiences by kicking over the piano bench on stage.
 He even recorded a new CD called “Rock ‘n Roll Times.”

-You might think one of his all-time favorite songs might be “Great Balls of Fire” or “Whole Lotta Shakin’ Goin’ On,” but it’s not.
+He was responsible for favorite songs such as “Great Balls of Fire” and “Whole Lotta Shakin’ Goin’ On,” among others, but those weren’t his favorite.

-The man was once nicknamed the rock n’ roll’s first wildman because of his public and private life.
-Lewis’s turbulent personal life was hidden from the public until a May 1958 British tour where a reporter learned about Lewis’s third wife, Myra Gale Brown.
-She was Jerry Lee’s first cousin once removed and was only a teenager at the time.
-Jerry Lee was 22 years old.
+Lewis was once nicknamed rock n’ roll’s first wildman because of his public and private life.
+His turbulent personal life was hidden from the public until a May 1958 British tour during which a reporter learned about Lewis’ third wife, Myra Gale Brown, who was his first cousin once removed and was only a teenager at the time.
+Lewis was 22 years old.

-The publicity caused an uproar and at the time hurt his career.
-Despite the controversy, Jerry Lee was devoutly Christian.
-He was also said to be troubled by the sinful nature of his own material, which he firmly believed was leading him and his audience to hell.
+The publicity caused an uproar and, at the time, hurt his career.
+Despite the controversy, Lewis was devoutly Christian.
+He was also said to be troubled by some of his own material, which he believed was leading him and his audience to hell.

 It’s perhaps why he said his favorite song is a reflection of his faith.